-- · See the table at right for required and optional settings. - The sequence in the table follows the WIZARD.
+- See the table at right for required and optional settings. - The sequence in the table follows the WIZARD. - If not using the WIZARD, follow instructions elsewhere in this manual to enter the settings manually.

-Circulators and Piping
+Circulators and piping

 Provide an external relay and external power to any circulator if its load rating exceeds 2.2 amps FLA, 3.6 amps locked rotor, or 16.4 amps in rush.